GOLF HOLIDAYS IN COUNTY DOWN & BELFAST

 The oldest Golf Club in Ireland dating back to the 19th Century, although the current shape of the course is due more to Harry Colt's work in 1925.
 Royal Belfast has a delightful setting near Holywood, rising up from the inlet to Belfast port to the Clubhouse with its commanding views.
 Royal Belfast is a very pretty course, beautifully cared for, where the main obstruction to your progress will be the numerous bunkers and a few slopes to the Fairways.
 Close to both the airport and the ferry port, it's the perfect place to wait for your transport home!

 Templepatrick Architect: D. Feherty (2004).
-18 holes: 7,077yds: Par 72.An extremely well-placed, if a little more commercial, Golf Club that is close to Belfast International airport and has a very practical hotel on-site too.
-The course lies on flat land and is more open than most, albeit things close-in around you down by the riverside where the holes become quite interesting...
+18 holes: 7,077yds: Par 72.A very well-placed, if a little more commercial, Golf Club; close to Belfast International airport so ideal for arrival or departure golf - especially with its very practical hotel on-site.
+The Templepatrick golf course spreads across flat land and is more open than most in the regior, albeit things close-in around you down by the riverside where the holes become quite interesting...